 The IAP covers academic English and communication skills including written, oral and learning components and you will also learn about managing your studies at a postgraduate level.

-The program further provides you with library skills as well as computing courses consisting of contact hours in computing labs to give you relevant skills for your learning and/or research needs at UNSW but also with a globally recognised certificate.
+The program further provides you with library skills as well as Microsoft Office Certification courses to provide you not only with relevant skills for your learning and/or research needs at UNSW but also with a globally recognised certificate.

 The IAP includes participation and attendance in Orientation Week and the International Student Welcome Day.
 Again, please be advised that attendance at all components of the IAP is compulsory for all AAS recipients including weekend excursions.